railwayapp/docs/src/docs/guides/migrate-from-heroku.md

 ### Push the Code

-Push the code into a service in Railway:
+Push the code into a [service](/develop/services) in Railway:
 ```bash
 railway up -d
 ```

-At this point, the service is being deployed, but let's give it a Domain.
+At this point, the service is being deployed, but let's give it a domain.

 ### Assign a Domain

-The service we are migrating is a web service that should be available over the Internet, so let's assign a Domain:
+The service we are migrating is a web service that should be available over the Internet, so let's assign a domain:
 ```bash
 railway domain
 ```

-Now the service will be available over the Internet via the provided Domain.
+Now the service will be available over the Internet via the provided domain.

 ## Migrate the Environment Variables

 Finally, we will import the environment variables from Heroku into Railway.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1695765481/docs/heroku-migration/variables_hagopv.gif"
-alt="Screenshot of Railway Up" layout="intrinsic"
-width={600} height={364} quality={80} />
+alt="Video of importing variables from Heroku" layout="intrinsic" width={600} height={364} quality={80} />

 ### Open the Project in Railway

-Let's open over our new Railway project in the UI:
+Let's pop over to our new project in the [Railway canvas](/develop/projects).:
 ```bash
 railway open
 ```